ErikEJ/EntityFramework.SqlServerCompact/README.md

 You can find the latest build on the [MyGet feed](https://www.myget.org/gallery/ef7-sqlce)

-Pull requests are most welcome!
+Testing, comments, questions, pull requests are most welcome!